frictionlessdata/livemark/pages/feature-reference/appearance.md

 ## Display

-This feature gives an ability to print a page, increase/decrease readability, and use "Back to top" button:
+This feature gives an ability to print a page, increase/decrease font size readability, and use a "Back to top" button:

 ```yaml image
 path: ../../assets/display.png